foxBMS/foxbms-2/docs/hardware/slaves/16-adi-ades1830-vx.x.x/16-adi-ades1830-v0.9.0.rst

 The cell input lines are filtered by differential capacitor
 filter:
-both possibilities are provided on the PCB of the |BMS-Slave|.
+both possibilities are provided on the PCB of the |bms-slave|.
 More information on the corner frequency of this filtering can be found in the schematic.
 The differential capacitor filter can be used when noise is less frequent or